MarufZak/study-logs/linux-command-line/README.md

 **zip**

 There is also `zip` command, which archives and compresses the files and directories.
 In Linux `gzip` is predominant compression program, and `tar` is predominant archiving program. `zip` is usually used to share the archives between Windows and Linux.

+Basic usage is `zip options zipfile file...`.
+For example `zip -r playground.zip playground`, where `-r` stands for recursion.
+If this option is not specified for directory, empty directory is archived.

+Zip adds files to archives with 2 methods: just adds without compression, or deflates (compression).

+Extraction can be done with `unzip playground.zip`.

+When target zip already exists, `zip` command doesn't replace it.
+It updates it by adding new files and replacing matching files.

+When unarchiving with `unzip`, if some files already exists, user is prompted before file is replaced.